k3po/k3po/specification/k3po.control/SPEC.md

 ##### FINISHED event

 ###### Description
-This event is sent by the driver when the k3po server has finished execution of the scripts.
+This event is sent by the driver when the driver has finished execution of the scripts.
+Only one FINISHED event is sent for a script execution.

 ###### Headers
 - content-length - the length of the message body.
 This header is optional, should be present only when the message body is not empty.

 ###### Message body
-The message body for the event is the observed script after the execution on the k3po server.
+The message body for the event is the observed script after the execution on the driver.
 This script can be compared with the script in the prepared event to check if the test was successful.

 ##### ERROR event

 ###### Description
-This event is sent by the driver when the k3po server encountered an error while processing a command.
+This event is sent by the driver when the driver encountered an error while processing a command.

 ###### Headers
 - content-length - the length of the message body.
 This header is optional, should be present only when the message body is not empty.